Demerits and penalties for not meeting mutual obligation requirements

 Know where you’re at

-The Department of Jobs and Small Business have developed an online dashboard to help you:
+The Department of Employment, Skills, Small and Family Business have developed an online dashboard to help you:

 - keep on track with meeting your requirements, and